groupvine/gv-doc/social/index.md

 <div class="gv">

-All group Admins and Editors are permitted to send new emails (or replies) to a group.
+Any member designated with the group Admin or Editor role is permitted to send new emails (or replies) to a group.
 Additionally, if the **"Allow group members to send"** setting is enabled for that group (disabled by default), then any member can send.

 </div>

 <div class="adv">

-Note that in the case of sub-groups, Admins and Editors of parent (or grandparent...) groups are also permitted to send to the group.
+Note that in the case of sub-groups, Admins and Editors of parent (or grandparent...) group(s) are also permitted to send to the group.
 This may at times cause some confusion since these members don't necessarilly receive the group emails, unless they are also explicit members of the group.